 But mostly, it makes me wonder how to color outside the lines, in every area of my life.

-My first book, The Color of Life: A Journey Toward Love and Racial Justice, will release with Zondervan in February 2019.
+My first book, The Color of Life: A Journey Toward Love and Racial Justice, releases with Zondervan in February 2019.
 Meanwhile, you can also find my writing on Christianity Today, iBelieve, For Every Mom and a whole bunch of other publications listed here.
 I blog twice a week over at Patheos but would love to send you my monthly newsletter from this site.

 Feel free to contact me with questions and remember…